lammps/lammps/doc/src/Developer_par_neigh.rst

   For the newton pair *on* setting the atom *j* is only added to the list if its *z* coordinate is larger, or if equal the *y* coordinate is larger, and that is equal, too, the *x* coordinate is larger.
-For a homogenously dense system that will result in picking neighbors from a same size sector in always the same direction relative to the "owned" atom and thus it should lead to equal length neighbor lists and thus reduce the chance of a load imbalance.
+For homogeneously dense systems that will result in picking neighbors from a same size sector in always the same direction relative to the "owned" atom and thus it should lead to similar length neighbor lists and thus reduce the chance of a load imbalance.